yusasarisoy/hackside/README.md

 </br>

-💻 Hackside is an iOS application that provides to read news from HackerNews (https://news.ycombinator.com).
+💻 Hackside is an iOS app that provides to read news from HackerNews (https://news.ycombinator.com).
 It has been developed with SwiftUI.

 </br>